 Please note: Some of you may have smokers that cannot cook this hot and if that is the case, no problem.
 Just set up for 225°F knowing that it will take slightly longer than mine did.

-Place the chicken quarters directly on the smoker grate and let them smoke away for about 1.5 hours or until they reach 165 in the thickest part.
+Place the chicken quarters directly on the smoker grate and let them smoke away for about 1.5 hours or until they reach 165°F in the thickest part as measured by a digital meat thermometer.

-The skin definitely gets a nice bite through at this temperature but to enhance this, you can crank up the heat during the last 30 minutes or you can remove them 10 degrees early and place them on a very hot grill or under the oven broiler for a super high-heat finish.
+The skin definitely gets a nice bite through when you cook it at 275°F but to enhance this, you can crank up the heat during the last 30 minutes or you can remove them 10-15 degrees early and place them on a very hot grill or under the oven broiler for a super high-heat finish.

 The mayo glaze was phenomenal on the chicken and one that I will be using again very soon.